imancn/google-api-integration/README.md

 # google-api-integration
-A template for integration with google APIs.
+A template for integration with Google APIs.